josharchibald/General-Assembler/README.md

 ---

 Currently the listing file output format is only supported.
 What makes this assembler general is the ISA file.
-This can describe, any harvard or princeton architecture even with variable sized instruction sets.
+This can describe any harvard or princeton architecture even with variable sized instruction sets.
 A user library and a processors properties must be defined at the top.
 The bulk of the file are code macros.